f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 K12878: Generating diagnostic data using the qkview utility: https://support.f5.com/csp/article/K12878

 The qkview utility on the rSeries system generates machine-readable JavaScript Object Notation (JSON) diagnostic data and combines the data into a single compressed Tape ARchive (TAR) format file.
 The single TAR file is comprised of embedded TAR files containing the diagnostic data of individual containers running on the system, as well as diagnostic data from the rSeries system.
-You can upload this file, called a QKView file, to iHealth, or give it to F5 Support to help them troubleshoot any issues.
+You can upload this file, called a qkview file, to iHealth, or give it to F5 Support to help them troubleshoot any issues.

-Note: F5 Support requires a QKView file in all cases in which remote access to the product is not available.
+Note: F5 Support requires a qkview file in all cases in which remote access to the product is not available.

-Qkview Creation and Upload via webUI
+qkview Creation and Upload via webUI
 ----------------------------------

-A QKView for the F5OS layer can be generated from the **System Settings > System Reports** page.
-Once finished it can also be uploaded them to iHealth.
+A qkview file for the F5OS layer can be generated from the **System Settings > System Reports** page.
+Once finished it can also be uploaded to iHealth.

 .. image:: images/rseries_diagnostics/image1.png
   :align: center
   :scale: 70%

-To generate a qkview click on the button in the upper right-hand corner.
+To generate a qkview, click on the button in the upper right-hand corner.
 It will take some time for the qkview to be generated.
 Once the qkview is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.
-Your iHealth credentials will automatically fill in if you entered them previously and can be cleared if you want to use another account, you can optionally add an **F5 Support Case Number** and **Description** when uploading to iHealth.
+Your iHealth credentials will automatically fill in if you entered them previously and can be cleared if you want to use another account; you can optionally add an **F5 Support Case Number** and **Description** when uploading to iHealth.

 .. image:: images/rseries_diagnostics/image2.png